Ever since I got into trail running more than 10 years ago, mountain marathons have been my favorite event to train for and compete in.

 What types of conditioning training do I need to do to train for a mountain marathon?

 Strength and conditioning is another fundamental chapter and should never be neglected.
-We use core and strength routines as much as three times per week to build a strong base during the first part of your preparation, while during the final part they are used to maintain strength and muscular efficiency, because the main focus switches on specific trail marathon workouts.
+When training for a mountain marathon, you should use core and strength routines as frequently as three times per week to build a strong base during the first part of your preparation.
+Then during the final part of your training, they are used to maintain strength and muscular efficiency (because during the final part, the main focus switches to doing specific trail marathon workouts.)

-So far we have extensively talked about training the body, but how about the mind?
-It’s a peculiar “muscle”, unlike any other, and this is why without taking care of it we can’t expect to do well in our training.
+So far, we have talked extensively about training the body, but how about the mind?
+It’s a peculiar “muscle,” unlike any other, and this is why we can’t expect to do well in our training without taking care of it.
 We often hear about the importance of listening to ourselves and not pushing too much, but what does that exactly mean?

-To find the right compromise that puts it in a sweet spot where training is optimal and the body is ready to perform is everything but trivial.
+To find the right compromise, or sweet spot where training is optimal and the body is ready to perform is anything but easy.
 Mentally, we undergo many sources of stress that come from different areas of our lives: family, work, relationship, friends, news, society and more.
 All of that must be balanced with training.

-Yoga, meditation, checking with ourselves on a daily basis can help us find a bit of space for ourselves among the many commitments that we all have.
+Yoga, meditation, and checking in with ourselves on a daily basis can help us find a bit of space for ourselves among the many commitments that we all have.

-Don’t neglect the little niggles that can always happen during any preparation.
+Don’t neglect the little niggles that can always happen during training

-Having a sport physio that you trust and that you turn to in case you need a massage or a physical check-up is of course very useful, but you can also do a lot on your own: stretching and flexibility routines, mobility and balance exercises, foam rolling.
+Having a sport physio that you trust and that you turn to in case you need a massage or a physical check-up is of course very useful, but you can also do a lot on your own: stretching sessions and flexibility routines, mobility work and balance exercises, and foam rolling.

-One thing that I couldn’t highlight more when it comes to recovery and improving our ability to “absorb” our training is, of course, the simplest of all: sleep.
-Making sure you are getting enough good quality sleep is the number one priority, the science is clear!
+One thing that I really want to highlight when it comes to recovery and improving our ability to “absorb” our training is, of course, the simplest of all: sleep.
+Making sure you are getting enough good, quality sleep is the number one priority.
+The science is clear!